 This may appear backward, but it emphasizes the significance of perfectly timing your posts.
 You rapidly boost the likelihood of receiving likes and comments by posting when your followers are most active.

-Yes, there are data-driven optimum times to post on social media that can help you figure out how to organize your posting schedule.
+Yes, there are data-driven optimum times to post on the social media that can help you figure out how to organize your posting schedule.
 The idea is to avoid posting at random and expecting people to respond.

 You can find a timetable that works for you by using the chart below and reviewing your previous post-engagement activities.